• Conservation

 QUALIFICATIONS:

-Skills, Traits and Characteristics Necessary for Success: Requires exceptional interpersonal skills, attention to detail, good problem-solving skills, and a high degree of organization.
-Excellent verbal and written communication skills with an ability to develop a good rapport and positive relations with the public.
-Must have the ability to prioritize and complete work tasks on time in a complex and dynamic workflow, a positive attitude, excellent customer service skills, ability to work independently, and a professional and courteous manner.
-Must pass a criminal background check.
-Must be fully vaccinated and boosted against COVID-19 and can provide COVID vaccination card.
-Access to reliable personal transportation and maintaining a clean driving record is a necessity.
+Skills, Traits and Characteristics Necessary for Success: Requires exceptional interpersonal skills, attention to detail, good problem-solving skills, solid communication skills and a high degree of organization.
+Must have the ability to multi-task in a fast-paced environment, a positive attitude, excellent customer service skills, ability to work independently, and a professional and courteous manner.
+Familiarity with birds and the natural environment preferred.

-Physical Demands: To perform the essential functions of the position, the following applies: requires standing, stretching, bending, walking, lifting about 50 lbs. (transporting and handling canoes and kayaks down steep slopes).
-Must be able to climb stairs and navigate outdoor trails which includes steep and rocky terrain, lake environment as well as be physically and mentally capable of performing multiple tasks under pressure and be able to function in a fast paced indoors and diverse outdoors environment.
-Ability to participate in moderately active programming including hiking, kayaking, and canoeing as necessary.
+Physical Demands: To perform the essential functions of the position, the following applies: requires standing, stretching, bending, walking, lifting and transporting a minimum of 50 pounds.
+Must be able to climb stairs as well as be physically and mentally capable of assisting customers in a public setting.

-Compensation for this seasonal, hourly position is $16 – $17 an hour; commensurate with experience.
-This position also includes a free NH Audubon annual membership, access to pro deals, and paid professional development opportunities.
+COMPENSATION: Compensation for this hourly, part time position is $17 – $18 an hour; commensurate with experience.
+This position is also eligible for vacation and sick time, paid holidays, tax deferred retirement plan, a free NH Audubon annual membership, access to pro deals and employee discounts.

 Equal Employment Opportunity Statement: